 Suchismita Chattaraj is a multi-faceted personality.
-She’s an Engineer, Project Manager, Music Composer, Singer, Writer, a Fashion & Beauty Influencer and much more, Suchismita has carved a niche for herself.
+She’s an Engineer, Project Manager, Music Composer, Singer, Writer, Fashion & Beauty Influencer, and much more, Suchismita has carved a niche for herself.
 From being an active Quoran to humming songs, you will always find her working and exploring her creative side.

-She is quite active on Instagram and YouTube where she shares useful tips on fashion and lifestyle.
-She has featured in multiple platforms and is the face of several beauty brands like Coco Soul, Mom & World, Vasu Face Essentials, Plum Goodness, Livon, Blue Heaven etc. She is a founder of the project Unspoken Prejudice that generates an awareness against the blind spots people carry unconsciously that influence their judgement and behaviour towards certain things.
+Suchismita Chattaraj is quite active on Instagram and YouTube where she shares useful tips on fashion and lifestyle.
+She has featured on multiple platforms and is the face of several beauty brands like Coco Soul, Mom & World, Vasu Face Essentials, Plum Goodness, Livon, Blue Heaven, etc. She is the Founder of the project Unspoken Prejudice that generates awareness against the blind spots people carry unconsciously that influence their judgment and behavior towards certain things.

 If you are a content creator, this is a read you shouldn’t miss.
 Read to know more.

 Your bio reads “old school with vintage heart” how do you reflect this motto in your style statement?

 Growth comes from age and experience which is why we cherish wine that is old and vintage.
 When I say old school, it is mostly taking good things from the past and respecting what makes sense.
 ‘Vintage Heart’ reflects staying rooted in my culture, which is why my style has a unique resemblance with what has shined in the past and can be revamped in the present.

 Can you tell us about your shoot with Ranbir Kapoor for the Nissan Micra?